farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-1-OPC-through-Data.md

 ```

 Passing this function anything but a non-zero integer will throw an exception.
 This function has specific expectations about the data it's passed.
-It just doesn't enforce them upfront.
+It just doesn't enforce those expectations upfront.

 If a component is going to leave flexibility for callers, it must not make any assumptions beyond what what it enforces.
-For example, our earlier `Person` type must only count on `CustomData` being a string and never assume there is some specific structure in the string, like json.
+For example, our earlier `Person` type must only count on `CustomData` being a string and never assume there is some specific structure in the string, like JSON.
 These kinds of implicit requirements cause semantic coupling and make a system very difficult to use.

 ## Tags